Logo

 Pros:

-• Swiss build quality and Tor integration bolster trust and privacy.
+• Swiss build quality and Tor integration support privacy goals.

 Cons:

-• Asset coverage is narrower than mainstream competitors.
+• Asset coverage may be narrower than some mainstream competitors.

 Blockstream